krother/advanced_python/classes/class_diagram.md

 # Class Diagrams

-One of the first and most important things converting ideas and into code is to structure data.
+One of the first and most important things converting ideas into code is to structure data.
 You want to start structuring your core business data.
 In the case of a snake game, this means how the playing field, the snake and the food items are represented.